geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Yeah.

 ##### **Chenyu** [[00:42:59](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2579)]
 But I know what Cloud is good.
-Oh, so my...
+Oh, so my..
 Another side project is go through all the to-dos in TinyGrad and try to do Lowe's.
 Cloud is really good at updating tests for, like, a simple concept.
 Just imagine the old linearizer failure test that's very hard to update.
 It's very easy for Cloud to do.
 Oh, yeah.

 ##### **Geohot** [[00:43:22](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=2602)]
 Yeah.